-- Choose a trailer hitch drawbar designed for use with a 5 cm (2 in) receiver. - Load cargo in the cargo bed as close to the center of the vehicle as possible and tie it down using the cargo hooks equipped on the cargo bed. - Tie down cargo securely in the trailer.
-Make sure cargo in the trailer cannot move around.
-A shifting load can cause an accident. - Make sure the load does not interfere with controls or your ability to see where you are going. - Drive more slowly than you would without a load.
-The more weight you carry, the slower you should go.
-Although conditions vary, it is good practice not to exceed low range whenever you are carrying heavier loads or when towing a trailer.
+- Load cargo in the cargo bed as close to the center of the vehicle as possible and tie it down using the cargo hooks equipped on the cargo bed. - Make sure the load does not interfere with controls or your ability to see where you are going. - Drive more slowly than you would without a load.
+The more weight you carry, the slower you should go. - Allow more braking distance.
+A heavier vehicle takes longer to stop. - Avoid making sharp turns unless at very slow speeds. - Avoid hills and rough terrain.
+Choose terrain carefully.
+Added weight affects the stability and handling of the vehicle.